EXCLUSIVE-Israel seized Binance crypto accounts to 'thwart' Islamic State, document shows

 The NBCTF document, which has not been previously reported, did not give any details on the value of the crypto seized, nor how the accounts were connected to Islamic State.

-Binance, the world's largest crypto exchange by trading volumes, did not respond to Reuters' calls and emails seeking comment.
+Binance, the world's largest crypto exchange by trading volumes, did not respond to Reuters' calls and emails seeking comment before this article was published on Thursday.

+In a blog post after its publication, Binance said that Reuters was "deliberately leaving out critical facts".

+The exchange has been "working closely with international counter-terrorism authorities" on the seizures, Binance said.
+"With regard to the specific organizations mentioned in the article, it's important to clarify that bad actors don't register accounts under the names of their criminal enterprises," it said.

-Israel's defence ministry, which is responsible for the NBCTF, did not immediately respond to a Reuters request for comment.
+Israel's defence ministry, which is responsible for the NBCTF, did not respond to Reuters requests for comment.

 Under Israeli law, the country's defence minister can order the seizure and confiscation of assets that the ministry deems related to terrorism.